 - Xrange objects

 Out of these seven, three are the most popular.
 These three are: –

-For new python developers and learners, this article should create essential learning objectives, for established programmers, this could be a revision module.
+This article should create essential learning objectives; for established programmers, this could be a revision module.

 Main Concept Of Sequences in Python

-Strings are little different than list and tuples, a string can only store characters.
+Strings are a little different than list and tuples; a string can only store characters.
 Strings have a special notation.

 Following are the operations that can be performed on a sequence: –

 - + operator combines two sequences in a process.
 It is also called concatenation.
 For example, [1,2,3,4,5] + [6,7] will evaluate to [1,2,3,4,5,6,7].